AlessandroCarella/Visual-analytics/README.md

 # TODO:
 * graph:
+  * hard:
     * sometimes there are mutliple links between the same 2 source and target, find a (better) way to plot both of the types of connection, at least in the markers
     * assign a shape to each one of the nodetypes and instead of the colors for each of them plot the node in a different shape
     * bug when the dataset is of size 1000 and the partnership button i clicked
+  * medium:
     * in the method that gets called when a node is clicked you can perform the adding of either the sources or the targets (or both) of the node that has been clicked

       create a ratio input to select which kind of other nodes to add (or to remove(?)) and update the function updateCurrentData in dataManagement.js
     * create selects that can add a node out of the ones that are not in the graph yet
     * add a column on the right too to show informations and the guide to colors

+  * easy(?):
-  * for only to investigate companies mode
+    * to investigate companies
       * add to the sources an option to plot the 4 and move the 4 to the top of the selects
       * when either one of the four or the option with the 4 is selected add to the controls a slider to plot the connections of those nodes
 * dataset:
   * order the sources from the one with most targets to the one with less